Involuntary commitment by country: France

-From an admission at the request of a representative the state to occur, the mentally ill person must a danger to themselves or others, or cause a serious breach of public order, in which case the mayor (temporarily and only when there is a danger to the safety of persons) or the prefect, may issue a decree in support of a medical certificate issued by a doctor outside the receiving institution to admit that person.
+From an admission at the request of a representative the state to occur, the mentally ill person must be a danger to themselves or others, or cause a serious breach of public order, in which case the mayor (temporarily and only when there is a danger to the safety of persons) or the prefect, may issue a decree in support of a medical certificate issued by a doctor outside the receiving institution to admit that person.

 Germany

 In Germany, there is a growing tendency to use the law on legal guardianship instead of mental health law for justification of involuntary commitment or treatment.
-The ward's legal guardian decides that he/she must go into mental hospital for treatment, and the police then acts on this decision.
+A legal guardian decides that their ward must go into mental hospital for treatment, and the police then acts on this decision.
 This is simpler for the government and family members than the formal process for commitment under mental health laws.

 In German criminal law, a person who was convicted of certain crimes can also be sentenced to be kept in preventive detention; see article on preventive detention.

 Israel

 The Mental Health Care Act of 1991 regulates the rights of the mentally ill in Israel and defines the conditions under which the patient's freedom of choice can be restricted.
-The law replaced the Mental Health Law of 1955.
+The law replaced the Mental Health Law of 1865.